 Federal guidance has suggested that safety performance measures established in MAP-21 and carried forward in the current FAST Act will be focused on reduction of serious and fatal injuries.
-Between 2009 and 2013 there have been 101 fatalities and 690 serious injuries to due vehicle crashes.
+Between 2013 and 2017 there have been 104 fatalities and 872 serious injuries to due vehicle crashes.
 Performance measures will be set based on a 5-year rolling average of total serious and fatal crashes as well as normalized serious and fatal crashes per vehicle miles traveled (VMT).
-VMT information is not available at this time, but Table 4 outlines the five year average total fatal and serious injuries within the MPA.
+Table 4 outlines the five-year average total fatal and serious injuries within the MPA.
 Current guidance suggests that performance measures will be evaluated on a per state bases so the values are divided as such.